At a glance

 - Blood in the urine (hematuria), difficult or painful urination (dysuria) if the urogenital system is involved.

-- Central nervous system disorders such as seizures, incoordination, which occurs most often in cats who are immunocompromised.
+- Central nervous system disorders such as seizures, incoordination, which occurs most often in immunocompromised cats.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including if the cat has access to the outdoors.
 He may listen to the lungs with a stethoscope (auscultation).